sevinserdar/Chicago-s_Data_Portal_with_SQL_Lite_db_in_Python/README.md

 This notebook contains three datasets that are available on the city of Chicago's Data Portal:

-1 - Socioeconomic Indicators in Chicago
+1 - Socioeconomic Indicators in Chicago,
-2 - Chicago Public Schools
+2 - Chicago Public Schools,
 3 - Chicago Crime Data

 1. Socioeconomic Indicators in Chicago